Chicago Oncologist Malpractice Lawyers

-An oncologist specializes in diagnosing and treating a variety of cancers through means such as chemotherapy and radiation and may also have received additional training as a surgeon.
+Oncologists specialize in diagnosing and treating a variety of cancers through means such as chemotherapy and radiation.
+They may also have received additional training as a surgeon.
 As millions of Americans age into their golden years, the prevalence of cancer is increasing due to increased risk linked to age and environmental factors.
-The key to successful cancer treatment is early diagnosis and treatment, which is why it is so important that oncologists exhibit diligence and care when evaluating patients for potential diseases.
-The Chicago oncologist medical malpractice attorneys of Rosenfeld Injury Lawyers defend the rights and interests of those who have been injured or lost someone they hold dear due to the poor decisions of a negligent oncologist.The Training Path Doctors Take toward a Career in Oncology
+The key to successful cancer treatment is early diagnosis and treatment.
+Therefore, oncologists must exhibit diligence and care when evaluating patients for potential diseases.
+The Chicago oncologist medical malpractice attorneys of Rosenfeld Injury Lawyers LLC defend the rights and interests of those who have been injured or lost someone they hold dear due to the poor decisions of a negligent oncologist.

-There are numerous subspecialties of oncology to pursue and each has varied fellowship requirements to be met before doctors may practice.
-A fellowship program can last from one to three years and those wishing to practice in the field of surgical oncology will need to follow a different path altogether, beginning with up to five years of surgical training and a three year fellowship program.
-The demand for oncologists coupled with their rarity in the workplace has allowed the average oncologist to make $285,000 per year in non-surgical specialties and over $300,000 in surgical oncology.Oncologists May Take Multiple Career Paths in Specialized Medicine
+There are numerous subspecialties of oncology to pursue.
+Each field has varied fellowship requirements to be met before doctors may practice.
+A fellowship program can last from one to three years.
+Those desiring to practice in the field of surgical oncology will need to follow a different path altogether, beginning with up to five years of surgical training and a three-year fellowship program.
+The demand for oncologists coupled with their rarity in the workplace has allowed the average oncologist to make $285,000 per year in non-surgical specialties and over $300,000 in surgical oncology.

 As there are many forms of cancer, there are numerous forms of doctors available to provide treatment.
 Most cancer patients are treated by a team of specialists who come together to confirm a diagnosis, discuss treatment options and then administer the care decided upon.
 The subspecialties of oncology can include the following.

 - Radiation oncology — radiation oncologists assist doctors in diagnosing patients with cancer and may also provide radiation treatments when needed.
-Their primary function is to take x-rays and perform the imaging scans that other specialists order when suspecting cancer as a probable cause for the symptoms observed and reported by the patient.
+Their primary function is to take x-rays and perform the imaging scans that other specialists order when suspecting cancer as a probable cause of the symptoms observed and reported by the patient.

-- Surgical oncology — whenever oncologists are unable to treat cancers effectively through the use of chemotherapy and radiation, they may explore the possibility of removing the tumor in hopes that it will cease the continued spread of the cancer.
+- Surgical oncology — whenever oncologists are unable to treat cancers effectively through the use of chemotherapy and radiation, they may explore the possibility of removing the tumor in hopes that it will cease the continued spread of cancer.
 Surgical oncologists specialize in these types of surgeries and may work with a team of other specialists and surgeons to make sure that the tumor is completely removed and that any additional cancer cells are destroyed through the use of radiation or chemotherapy.
-Many cancer related surgeries were once handled by general surgeons, but the field of surgical oncology sprung from the need for surgeons that understand exactly how cancer spreads, the toll it takes on patients and how best to counter it.
+Many cancer-related surgeries were once handled by general surgeons, but the field of surgical oncology sprung from the need for surgeons that understand exactly how cancer spreads, the toll it takes on patients and how best to counter it.

 While our Chicago oncologist malpractice lawyers have linked many cases of negligence to delays in diagnosis, there are numerous other mistakes an oncologist can make; from misreading test results to injuring a patient in the middle of an operation.
 Some examples of these mistakes follow below along with the possible injuries that could result.

 - Mistakes during treatment administration.
 The measures available for the treatment of cancer are not very pleasant.
 Patients may experience pain, severe nausea, loss of hair and fatigue while undergoing chemotherapy and radiation treatments.
-These side effects can be worsened through an overdose of medication or when they are exposed to an excessive dose of radiation.
+These side effects can be worsened by an overdose of medication or when they are exposed to an excessive dose of radiation.
 Improper radiation therapy administration can even result in burns, organ failure or the mutation of cells exposed to the radiation.

 - Poor follow up with patients following remission.
 When a cancer patient no longer shows any symptoms of cancer and there is no longer any presence of the original tumor or cancer cells, the patient is considered to be in remission.
 People who have had cancer are at the greatest risk of developing cancer in the future, so it is important for doctors to monitor their progress and perform routine tests to make sure they are still in remission.
 Many patients have died because their cancers returned and they were diagnosed late the second time.

 - Surgical errors.
 There are many things that can go wrong and do go wrong during surgical procedures.
 A good surgeon will be able to notice and repair damage caused due to a surgical error before the patient is sewn back up.
 Some of the errors that can occur include perforating an organ, cutting in the wrong location, operating on the wrong area, damaging major nerves, using defective surgical equipment, administering the wrong dose of anesthesia, leaving equipment or materials inside of the patient and not taking proper measures to prevent infection during or following the procedure.
-An error during surgery that is not corrected or treated in a timely manner can have devastating consequences, including permanent impairment, septic shock and death.
+An error during surgery that is not corrected or treated in a timely manner can have devastating consequences, including permanent impairment, septic shock, and death.

-- Failure to take medical history into account when forming treatment plan.
+- Failure to take medical history into account when forming a treatment plan.
 In addition to the age and current condition of the patient, doctors need to consider the patient’s medical history and risk factors before recommending procedures such as the surgical removal of a tumor.
 All of the risks need to be communicated to patients so that they can make informed decisions and alternatives need to be considered when the risks are deemed too extreme.

 - Ineffective communication with the patient or care team.
 Cancer care is an evolving field that is dependent on changing science.
 For this reason, oncologists require constant training and education on the latest care methods and techniques.
 They also need to communicate with the other doctors making up the care team in order to see the problem from multiple angles.
 Finally, the patient needs to be a part of the treatment plan and aware of how his or her lifestyle will be affected.
 Positive changes to diet and activity can keep patients in remission, but they need to be educated about the specific changes they need to make.

-Rosenfeld Injury Lawyers is a leading personal injury law firm in Chicago.
+Rosenfeld Injury Lawyers LLC is a leading medical malpractice law firm in Chicago.
 We owe our success to our ability to connect clients with attorneys that specialize in the area of law most relevant to their needs.
 Those who have been injured due to medical mistakes or the poor decisions made by their doctors can depend on our highly qualified and experienced medical law team, which has a successful track record extending many years.
 We know what is needed to build and present a winning case and have the resources needed to do so.